 Presenting a Pattern Recognition Test

 Pattern recognition tests can give you a better understanding of how machine learning-oriented pattern recognition works.
 Here are several pattern completion tests courtesy of Indiabix.
 Give them a try, and picture how a machine could do this job too!

 Acelerate your career in AI and ML with the Post Graduate Program in AI and Machine Learning with Purdue University collaborated with IBM.

 Do You Want a Career in Machine Learning?

 According to the World Economic Forum, demand for artificial intelligence and machine learning jobs is growing, helping to displace more traditional jobs by 2025.
 PwC’s Global Artificial Intelligence Study predicts that AI-related contributions to the global economy will exceed USD 15 trillion by 2030.

 The future looks bright for machine learning careers, and you can share in that bright future by starting a career in machine learning.
-Simplilearn’s Machine Learning Certification course will give you a great start on this exciting career path.
+Simplilearn’s AI ML Certification will give you a great start on this exciting career path.

 The course offers an in-depth overview of machine learning topics, including working with real-time data, developing algorithms using supervised and unsupervised learning, regression, classification, and time-series modeling.
 You will use Python (one of the most popular programming languages in the world) to draw predictions from data.
 The course teaches you how machine learning is transforming our world as it gives you the skills needed to harness the power of this emerging field.